 In my mind, our Homestyle Chicken & Pasta Recipe is the exact type of meal I want to eat when the weather starts getting colder.
 I throw it in the same bucket with stews, casseroles and chilis.
 Comfort food!
 Fall is the season when the cold weather starts creeping in.
-So, I thought it would be fun to have a Fall-themed craft.
+So, I thought it would be fun to have a Fall Tree Craft.

-This craft also provides a great opportunity to share some fun facts about this meal’s featured ingredient:
+This Fall Tree Craft also provides a great opportunity to share some fun facts about this meal’s featured ingredient:

 - Parmigiano-Reggiano (aka parmesan) is named after a few of the Italian provinces where it's produced (Parma & Reggio Emilia).